ekristen/aws-nuke/docs/resources/mgn-job.md

 ## Properties

-- `JobID` - The unique identifier of the job
-- `Arn` - The ARN of the job
+- `Arn`: The ARN of the job
-- `Type` - The type of job (LAUNCH, TERMINATE, etc.)
+- `CreationDateTime`: The date and time the job was created
-- `Status` - The status of the job
+- `EndDateTime`: The date and time the job ended
-- `InitiatedBy` - Who initiated the job
+- `InitiatedBy`: Who initiated the job
-- `CreationDateTime` - The date and time the job was created
+- `JobID`: The unique identifier of the job
-- `EndDateTime` - The date and time the job ended
+- `Status`: The status of the job
-- `Tags` - The tags associated with the job
+- `Type`: The type of job (LAUNCH, TERMINATE, etc.)

-## Deletion Process

-MGN Jobs are deleted directly using the `DeleteJob` API call.
-This removes the job record from AWS MGN.
+- `tag:<key>:`: This resource has tags with property `Tags`.
+These are key/value pairs that are added as their own property with the prefix of `tag:` (e.g. [tag:example: "value"])

+!!! note - Using Properties
+    Properties are what [Filters](../config-filtering.md) are written against in your configuration.
+You use the property names to write filters for what you want to **keep** and omit from the nuke process.

+### String Property

+The string representation of a resource is generally the value of the Name, ID or ARN field of the resource.
+Not all resources support properties.
+To write a filter against the string representation, simply omit the `property` field in the filter.

+The string value is always what is used in the output of the log format when a resource is identified.